Daniel-Parke/SEMO_Data/README.md

 There are three scripts to choose from, short, long or full.
 There are several reports that consist of over 500,000 rows of data so I seperated the reports into short and long types.
 If you would like to download them all at once, then select the script with `full.py` at the end.

 The date range is set to download all data available from 2010 until 2030, so unless the server API changes this should download all available data offered by SEMO on the frontend.
+I have included the data that is downloaded if the `_short.py` were to be run, the other datasets were unfortunately too large for github with LFS.

 # **How to run:**
 - Ensure that either `report_list_xxxx.csv` are located in the SEMO_Downloader folder.